nonabelian/sConnectome/docs/Analysis.md

 #### Preprocessing

-I have applied some simple preprocessing available in Nilearn -- detrending, standardization/normalization, high pass filter (0.01), removing confounds.
+I applied some simple preprocessing available in Nilearn -- detrending, standardization/normalization, high pass filter (0.01), removing confounds.
-This is in addition to the FSL pipeline -- FEAT, FLIRT, FNIRT -- that was applied to the data by the authors of the dataset.
+This was in addition to the FSL pipeline -- FEAT, FLIRT, FNIRT -- that was applied to the data by the authors of the dataset.
 I processed the raw data using an m4.4xlarge Amazon Web Services (AWS) computer loaded with a customized NeuroDebian public AMI (ami-bffb65a8).
 I